Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/01-View-Heirarcy/Readme.md

 }
 ```

+#### File's Owner
+The File's Owner object is unlike other interface objects.
+It serves as a link between your Interface Object and its connection in code.
+You can think of it as a controller for your interface object.

 *Note*
 When you attach a Xib file to a custom UIView, and display the custom view through interface builder, the UIView will be initialized with the 2nd initializer.